Ernest Hinds

-Ernest Hinds (August 18, 1864 - June 17, 1941) was a career officer in the United States Army.
+Ernest Hinds (August 18, 1864 – June 17, 1941) was a career officer in the United States Army.
 A veteran of the Spanish–American War, Philippine–American War, and World War I, he attained the rank of major general and was notable for his service as Chief of Artillery for the American Expeditionary Forces during the First World War and his post war command of the 2nd Division and United States Army Field Artillery School.

 Early life

 Ernest Hinds was born in Red Hill, Alabama on August 18, 1864, the son of Margaret Rebecca (Pickett) Hinds and Byram Wilborn Hinds, a physician and Confederate States Army veteran of the American Civil War.
 Among his siblings was Alfred Walton Hinds, a United States Navy officer who served as Naval Governor of Guam.
 Hinds attended the local schools of Marshall County until his father moved the family to New Hope, Alabama in Madison County.
 After completing high school, in 1883 Hinds competed for a Congressional appointment to the United States Military Academy.
 He attained the highest score on the qualifying exam and received the appointment from Joseph Wheeler.

 Hinds attended West Point from 1883 to 1887.
 He graduated in June 1887 ranked 8th of 64.
 Hinds received his commission as a second lieutenant of Field Artillery and was assigned to the 2nd Field Artillery Regiment.

+Among Hind's classmates who also became general officers were Frank Herman Albright, Marcus Daniel Cronin, Alexander Lucian Dade, James Theodore Dean, Charles S. Farnsworth, George Washington Gatchell, Charles Gerhardt, Herman Hall, Thomas Grafton Hanson, Mark L. Hersey, Michael Joseph Lenihan, Ulysses G. McAlexander, Nathaniel Fish McClure, William C. Rivers, George Owen Squier, Charles Brewster Wheeler, and Edmund Wittenmyer.